Jagerfield/Expenses-Sharing-App/README.md

 #Android-Retrofit-REST-Demo (work in progress)

 ##Project Goal
-The app will enable users to create events and share their expensis.
+The app will enable users to create events and share their expenses.
 It will provide participants with notifications of any changes, and enables them to communicate on the events level.

 ##Project current status
 ```